-Homecoming - is a weeklong celebration of traditional events, fun activities and competitions.
-Traditional Events include the Fashion Show, Barry Beauties, and Golf Cart Parade.
-Competitions between clubs and organizations, residence halls, and student organized teams also take place during the week with such favorites as Bucky Bird Watch, Residential Life Battle of the Halls, Powder Puff Football and Popular Boat Races
+Homecoming - is a weeklong celebration of traditional events, competitions, and fun activities.
+Competitions between clubs and organizations, residence halls, and student organized teams also traditionally take place during the week, with such favorites as Bucky Bird Watch, Residential Life Battle of the Halls, Powder Puff Football and Popular Boat Races

 Commencement - takes place in May, and December of each academic year.

-Freshman Experience Day - provides students with the opportunity to engage in common involvement activities, mission centered community service programs, and reflective workshops with other first-year students.
-This is a mandatory one-day program that helps students find out what it means to be a Buccaneer and to understand the meaning behind the Barry motto: Learn, Reflect, and Serve!
-Participating in Freshmen Experience Day will help students in their transition into the Barry Community.
+Freshman Experience Day- Freshmen Experience Day provides first-year students with the opportunity to engage in common involvement activities, mission centered community service programs, and reflective workshops with other first-year students.
+This is a mandatory one-day program that helps students find out what it means to be a Buccaneer and to understand the meaning behind the Barry Motto: Learn, Reflect, and Serve!
+Participating in Freshmen Experience Day will help new student in their transition into the Barry Community.

 New Student Investiture - is the official welcoming ceremony for new students to Barry University.
-Held during the fall orientation, this is an inter-faith ceremony which highlights the religious dimension of Barry and celebrates the opening chapter of college life at Barry for the entering class.
+Held during fall orientation, the New Student Investiture is an inter-faith ceremony which highlights the religious dimension of Barry University and commemorates the opening chapter of college life at Barry for the entering class.
 New students and their families are the honored guests at this ceremony.